ColinKohler/ColinKohler.github.io/_pages/code.md

 The pacakge is avaliable at [<i class="fab fa-fw fa-github-alt" aria-hidden="true"></i>ColinKohler/BulletArm.](https://github.com/ColinKohler/BulletArm)

+## UR5e RL
+Real world reinforcement learning environemnts designed to work with the UR5e robotic arm and a Robotiq 2F-85 Gripper.
+The development of this package wasa part of the work done in our [Symmetric Visual Force Policy Learning]() paper.

 ## Torch Utils
 Collection of [PyTorch](https://pytorch.org/) modules/utils packaged for ease of use.
 Primarily used for rapid prototyping of new projects.
 Added to iteratively as I find new and interesting PyTorch tips and tricks.